 II.
 Abstract Submissions

 ASOR invites abstract submissions to deliver a poster in the Poster Session.
-The abstract submission system is open for submissions.
+The abstract submission system is no longer open for submissions.
 More details can be found on the Projects on Parade Poster Session page.

 The deadline for submission of abstracts for posters is August 1, 2014.